PaulZC/Balloon_Cut-Down_Device/LEARN.md

 ### SPX3819-3.3 Voltage Regulator
 ![V3_3V3_Regulator.JPG](https://github.com/PaulZC/Balloon_Cut-Down_Device/blob/master/img/V3_3V3_Regulator.JPG)

-The SPX3819-3.3 Voltage Regulator regulates the output from the battery, or the USB port, providing 3.3V for the processor.
+The SPX3819-3.3 Voltage Regulator regulates the output from the battery, or the USB port, providing 3.3V for the eRIC and the CAM-M8Q.

 MBR120 diodes protect the USB port and the battery from each other.